About the Book

 A tender invitation to grow through what you never asked for.

 The Garden I Became is a deeply personal story of falling apart, and growing again.
 It’s made up of journal entries, poetic reflections, and gentle invitations to pause, feel, and heal.
-Each chapter is shaped around a stage of the garden: from scorched earth, to clearing, to bloom.
-I wrote it in hopes that it would be a companion to anyone walking through their own wilderness.
+Each chapter is shaped around a stage of the garden: from scorched earth, to clearing, to blooming and beyond.
+I wrote it in the hope that it would be a companion to anyone walking through their own wilderness.

 Inside the Pages, You’ll Find: